You could get £66.15 a week if you care for someone at least 35 hours a week and they get certain benefits.

 Criteria for claims

-- you spend at least 35 hours a week caring for someone who gets Attendance Allowance (any rate) or the Disability Living Allowance care component (middle or higher rate) or Personal Independence Payment (PIP) daily living activity component at any rate, and
+- spend at least 35 hours a week caring for someone who gets Attendance Allowance (AA), DLA care component (middle or higher rate) or the daily living component of Personal Independence Payment; and

 You must also satisfy the residency conditions.
 For example, you must be 'habitually resident' and must have lived in Great Britain for at least two out of the last three years.